timescale/docs.timescale.com-content/api.md

 It is possible to limit access to features by license by changing the `timescaledb.license` settings parameter in the server configuration file or on the server command line.
 For instance, by setting `timescaledb.license` to `apache`, it is only possible to use TimescaleDB features that are implemented under the Apache 2 license.
-The default value is `timescale`, however, which allows access to all features.
+The default value is `timescale` and it allows access to all features.
+In the case of only apache binary the license value is `apache`.

 #### Sample Usage [](timescaledb_license-key-examples)